Skip to Main Content

 On November 8, 2016, Proposition 64 (Prop 64) was passed by voters, allowing adults aged 21 years and older to possess and use marijuana for non-medical purposes.
 Prop 64 created two new taxes, the revenues of which are deposited into the California Cannabis Tax Fund.
 After other specified disbursements, the current law allocates 60 percent of the remaining fund to the Youth Education, Prevention, Early Intervention, and Treatment Account (YEPEITA) to DHCS to implement programs for youth.

-The Prop 64 Advisory Group was established in 2019 to advise the department on planning, implementation, and evaluation activities of DHCS community projects funded by the YEPEITA.
-For meeting information and members visit the Prop 64 webpage.
+The Prop 64 Advisory Group was established in 2019 to advise DHCS on the planning, implementation, and evaluation activities of DHCS community projects funded by the YEPEITA.
+For information on meetings or members, please visit the Prop 64 Advisory Group webpage.

 Elevate Youth California (EYCis a statewide program addressing substance use disorder prevention by investing in the youth leadership and civic engagement for youth of color and 2S/LGBTQ+ youth ages 12 to 26 living in communities disproportionately impacted by the war on drugs.
 EYC is funded through Proposition 64 California Cannabis Tax Fund, Allocation 3, YEPEITA.